 Money Saving Tip: Lively is currently offering zero percent APR for 24 months, giving customers more affordable monthly payment plan options.

 For a more economical option, Lively offers the Battery Operated model with all of the connectivity and features of their rechargeable hearing aid option.
 It also includes a year's supply of batteries with purchase.
-At $1,850 per pair, these devices come out to $925 per device.
+At $1,450 per pair, these devices come out to $925 per device.
 If you're okay with changing out your batteries regularly, Lively Battery Operated hearing aids are a solid budget option.
-Although some battery-operated hearing aids can go up to $2,000-$3,000 per device, we found that there are also less expensive BTE devices on the market from providers such as MDHearingAid, starting at $399 per pair.
+Although some battery-operated hearing aids can go up to $2,000-$3,000 per device, we found that there are also less expensive BTE devices on the market from companies we’ve reviewed, such as MDHearingAid, starting at $399 per pair.

 Customer Perk: Seniors who use a smartphone can download the free Lively app for hearing aid adjustments and to customize their device settings anytime, anywhere.